The Land That Time Forgot (2009 film)

-The Land That Time Forgot (promotionally titled Edgar Rice Burrough's The Land That Time Forgot, release in other countries as Dinosaur Island) is a 2009 science fiction film by independent American film studio The Asylum, directed by and starring C. Thomas Howell.
-It is an adaptation of the 1918 Edgar Rice Burroughs novel of the same name, and a remake of the 1975 film starring Doug McClure.
+The Land That Time Forgot (promotionally titled Edgar Rice Burrough's The Land That Time Forgot, released in other countries as Dinosaur Island) is a 2009 science fiction film by independent American film studio The Asylum, directed by and starring C. Thomas Howell.
+It is an adaptation of the 1918 Edgar Rice Burroughs novel of the same name, and a remake of the 1974 film starring Doug McClure.

 Plot

 The film takes place in the present, when two newlywed couples are enjoying a charter boat cruise through the Caribbean.
 Passing through a bizarre storm, they emerge off the shore of the mysterious island of Caprona.

 The island, which seems to exist within a time void inside the Bermuda Triangle, is full of anachronistic inhabitants, including dinosaurs and the crew of a stranded German U-boat.
 The newlyweds, along with the charter boat's captain and the Germans, must battle a variety of obstacles to escape from the island and get back to their own time.

 At first the plan is to rescue a woman named Karen from the Germans and then take their boat away, but their guides Jude and Conrad betray them and steal the boat, leaving them to the Germans.
 Eventually, the captain convinces the Germans to work together to get off the island.
 They are able to free the U-boat and make diesel fuel from oil on the island.
 Unfortunately, Frost is left behind as he can't get to the sub in time and his wife Karen joins him on the island again.
 The sub gets away, but it is unclear if it ever returned to civilization.
-Frost writes down his story and puts in a thermos and throws it in the ocean.
+Frost writes down his story and puts it in a thermos and throws it in the ocean.
 He and Karen have found a life on the island and Karen is pregnant.